 The government can add to your balance

-If you earn under $41,000 and make personal contributions to your super fund, the government will make a co-contribution of 50%.
+If you earn under $43,445 for the financial year and make personal contributions to your super fund, the government will make a co-contribution of 50%.
 For example, if you make $40,000 during the financial year and voluntarily contribute $1,000 to your super fund, the government will add $500 to your account!
 This is yet another way to make the most of the benefits of additional contributions, and grow your balance while you are young.

 Retirement will be more expensive in the future

 Research indicates that retirement will only become more and more expensive in the future.
-The ASFA Retirement Standard shows that in the June quarter of 2021 alone, both retired couples and singles needed almost 1% more in retirement savings to live comfortably.
+The ASFA Retirement Standard shows that the cost of living in retirement rose 7.7 per cent over the past year to March 2023.
+This essentially raised the balance needed for a comfortable retirement by the same amount.
 By the time young people in their 20s reach their retirement age, inflation and cost of living will be much higher.

 This is yet another reason why you should add to your retirement fund while you are young.
 The compound interest that we mentioned above will ensure your super balance is healthier when you do retire, meaning you’re in a better position to live comfortably.

 The benefits of investing in your super fund while you’re young are clear; better returns, a higher balance when you retire, and savings on your tax bill.
 It’s something you should strongly consider, and if you have any questions at all, get in touch with a super advisor today.